leopoulson/gossip-planning/README.md

 - Add gossip states and a model for these
 - Include construction of ME* and assorted transducers
     - Word automata for A ✅
-    - Word automata for P
+    - Word automata for P ✅
-    - Word automata for Transducers ✅
+    - Transducers ✅
 - Implement power set construction
 - Visualisations thereof
 - Implement a program to generate gossip graphs for testing